oskartrapczynski/youtubedownloader/README.md

 ## 🧾 Instalation

 - use `npm i` command (if you don't have installed yet)
+- FOR WINDOWS:
-- open `RUN.bat` file and enjoy YouTube Downloader
+    - open `RUN_Windows.bat` file and enjoy YouTube Downloader
+- FOR LINUX/MACOS:
+    - open bash/terminal and run `RUN_LinuxMac.sh`

 ## ℹ Description